You deserve the best clean possible.

-Drycleaners and launderers all over the U.S. have, for the last seven years, witnessed the mysterious failure of the colored yarn in men's 100 percent cotton shirts.
-Close examination of the shirts, under a strong light, reveals that the colored yarns are missing, leaving a skeletal framework of the white yarns.
-This problem first surfaced in the early '80s when men's fashion changed to include bright-colored striped shirts.
+Dry cleaners and laundry services all over the U.S. have witnessed the mysterious failure of the colored yarn in men’s 100 percent cotton shirts.
+Close examination of the shirts under a strong light reveals that the colored yarns are missing, leaving a skeletal frame-work of the white yarns.
+This problem first surfaced in the early 1980s when men’s fashion changed to include bright-colored striped shirts.
 Reactive dyes are the only dyestuff which can be used to achieve these bright colors.

 Shrinkage complaints can easily be resolved by measuring the collar and sleeve length.
 Measure the collar from the end of the buttonhole to the center of the button.
 Measure the sleeve length in a straight line from the center of the back of the collar at the seam to the end of the cuff.
 If these measurements correspond to the shirt size, it has not shrunk.

-Determining how long a shirt should last is difficult due to the variances in frequency of wear.
-However, industry experience shows that, on average, shirts have a two year wear life expectancy.
+Determining how long a shirt should last is difficult due to the variances in the frequency of wear.
+However, industry experience shows that, on average, shirts have a two-year wear-life expectancy.
 The number of launderings is a better measuring method.
 The average shirt should have a wear life of 35 to 50 washings.
 This will fluctuate depending on the amount of abrasion and strain placed on the shirt during wear, the fiber content, the type of fabric, and the laundering procedure.

-Perspiration, if allowed to stay in a shirt, will eventually stain and also weaken the fabric, allowing the weakened area to be removed during washing.
+If perspiration is allowed to stain a shirt, it will eventually stain and also weaken the fabric — allowing the weakened area to be re-moved during washing.
 Aluminum chlorides found in antiperspirants will also weaken the fibers under the arm.
-Controlled use of antiperspirants and frequent washings, immediately after wear may minimize this type of damage.
+Controlled use of antiperspirants and frequent washings, immediately after wear, may minimize this type of damage.

 Household products like medicinal agents, strong acids, and acid residue of some food-stuffs and beverages, or liquid chlorine bleach can easily damage a shirt.
 Spillage of a strong household product causes localized fabric weakness or color loss in the area of contact with the fabric.
 This type of damage may not show up until after washing.
 This type of staining is not unique to shirts.